Herr-Professor/memory_allocator/ReadMe.md

-This is still a work in progress but here's what I am trying to build;
+This is a work in progress;

 # Custom Memory Allocator